57780

 Before we begin, let's cover the most frequently asked questions about edging.

 Edging is a technique practiced by men to delay reaching orgasm during intercourse or masturbation.
-Think of it like getting really close to the point of no-return then stopping all stimulation completely.
+Think of it like getting close to the point of no return and then stopping all stimulation completely.

 The basic idea behind the stop-start technique is that once a guy hits a certain level of sexual arousal, there is no going back.